zalando-nakadi/paradox-nakadi-consumer/README.md

 `break_processing_on_exception` is used to break the flow when there is exception.
 The default value is false.

-3. (Optional) Get approximately number of failed events
+3. (Optional) Get number of failed events

     ```sh
         curl -X GET 'http://host:port/nakadi/failed-event-sources/<FAILED_EVENT_SOURCE_NAME>'